CortexIntelligentAutomation/docs/content/en/docs/2025.11/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `Edit`, `Debug Edit` (if an object has been copied or cut to the {{% ctx %}} clipboard)

-Selecting this option will paste a copy of the clipboard on to the workspace at the cursor’s location.
+Selecting this option, or pressing `Ctrl+V` on the keyboard, will paste a copy of the clipboard on to the workspace at the cursor’s location.

 See the [Cut, Copy, Paste and Delete Objects][Cut, Copy, Paste and Delete Objects tutorial] tutorial for a step-by-step guide.